 What is retinoblastoma?

-Retinoblastoma is a cancer that starts in the retina, the very back part of the eye.
+Retinoblastoma is a cancer that starts in the retina (back inside of the eye).
 It is the most common type of eye cancer in children.
-Rarely, children can have other kinds of eye cancer, such as medulloepithelioma, which is described briefly below, or melanoma.

 How does retinoblastoma develop?